Black-backed jackal: Social and territorial behaviours

 The black-backed jackal is a monogamous and territorial animal, whose social organisation greatly resembles that of the golden jackal.
 However, the assistance of elder offspring in helping raise the pups of their parents has a greater bearing on pup survival rates than in the latter species.
+This cooperative breeding behavior is a key component of their social structure, with older offspring often staying behind to support new litters rather than dispersing immediately.
+These cooperative dynamics help increase pup survival and reinforce familial bonds, contributing to long-term territory stability in certain populations.
 The basic social unit is a monogamous mated pair which defends its territory through laying faeces and urine on range boundaries.
 Scent marking is usually done in tandem, and the pair aggressively expels intruders.
 Such encounters are normally prevented, as the pair vocalises to advertise its presence in a given area.
 It is a highly vocal species, particularly in Southern Africa.
 Sounds made by the species include yelling, yelping, woofing, whining, growling, and cackling.
 It communicates with group members and advertises its presence by a high-pitched, whining howl, and expresses alarm through an explosive cry followed by shorter, high-pitched yelps.
 This sound is particularly frantic when mobbing a leopard.
 In areas where the black-backed jackal is sympatric with the African golden wolf, the species does not howl, instead relying more on yelps.
 In contrast, black-backed jackals in Southern Africa howl much like golden jackals.
 When trapped, it cackles like a fox.

 Reproduction and development

 The mating season takes place from late May to August, with a gestation period of 60 days.
 Pups are born from July to October.
 Summer births are thought to be timed to coincide with population peaks of vlei rats and four-striped grass mice, while winter births are timed for ungulate calving seasons.
-Litters consist of one to 9 pups, which are born blind.
+Litters consist of one to nine pups, which are born blind.
 For the first three weeks of their lives, the pups are kept under constant surveillance by their dam, while the sire and elder offspring provide food.
 The pups open their eyes after 8–10 days and emerge from the den at the age of 3 weeks.
 They are weaned at 8–9 weeks, and can hunt by themselves at the age of 6 months.
 Sexual maturity is attained at 11 months, though few black-backed jackals reproduce in their first year.
 Unlike golden jackals, which have comparatively amicable intrapack relationships, black-backed jackal pups become increasingly quarrelsome as they age, and establish more rigid dominance hierarchies.
 Dominant pups appropriate food, and become independent at an earlier age.
 The grown pups may disperse at one year of age, though some remain in their natal territories to assist their parents in raising the next generation of pups.
 The average lifespan in the wild is 7 years, though captive specimens can live twice as long.